Foreign Language FAQs

 If you have never studied the language before and don’t already speak the language, you will start in the 1010 level of the language: FREN 1010, GERM 1010 or SPAN 1010.

 If you already have substantial knowledge of French, German or Spanish, whether through high school classes or through life experience, you need to take a WebCAPE Placement Test to help determine where you should start.
 There is no fee for this test.
-This exam does not give credit, but it is possible to earn free “retrocredit” of up to 6 credit hours if you place into a level higher than 1010 and then go on to successfully complete two courses in the language.
+This exam does not give credit, but it is possible to earn free “retrocredit” of up to 9 credit hours if you place into a level higher than 1010 and then go on to successfully complete one higher-level course in the language with a grade of "C" or better.
 Contact the Department of Foreign Languages if you think you might need to take the WebCAPE Placement Test.

 What is “retrocredit?”

 “Retrocredit” is an informal term for free credit you can earn if you begin at Tennessee Tech in a language course higher than 1010.
 For example: If you had Spanish in high school and want to continue studying Spanish at Tennessee Tech, you will take the WebCAPE Placement Test.
 Let’s say you place into Spanish 2010.
-Once you successfully complete SPAN 2010 and SPAN 2020 at Tech, we can help you request “retrocredit” for SPAN 1010 and SPAN 1020.
-That means you actually earned 12 credit hours in a language after only taking two classes!
+Once you successfully complete SPAN 2010 at Tech, we can help you request “retrocredit” for SPAN 1010 and SPAN 1020.
+That means you actually earned 9 credit hours in a language after only taking one class!

 I already know French [or German, or Spanish].
 How can I get credit for the language?